gregdetre/healthyselfjournal/docs/reference/DESKTOP_APP_MAC_APPLE.md

 ## Desktop App (macOS) — Signing, Hardened Runtime, Notarization

-This evergreen guide explains how to sign, notarize, and verify the macOS desktop app bundle produced by PyInstaller for Healthy Self Journal.
+This evergreen guide explains how to sign, notarize, and verify the macOS desktop app bundle produced by PyInstaller for Healthyself Journal.
 It also lists the required entitlements (including network client for the localhost loopback) and provides step‑by‑step commands.

 ### See also